Why does the Netz-AK not offer a “ready-to-use WiFi” for the room?

 - Not everything that is sold as a router is a real router, sometimes it is a DSL modem or an access point (see list).

-- The settings on the router.
+- The software settings in the router.
 Your connection is not a DSL connection and there are no credentials needed (see settings).

 List of routers that work in our network